Fabio Giglietto

 About Me

 Fabio Giglietto, PhD, is a distinguished Professor of Internet Studies at the Department of Communication Sciences, Humanities and International Studies at the University of Urbino Carlo Bo.
-In his capacity as a professor, he imparts knowledge in Internet Studies and spearheads research that delves into the intricate relationships between social systems, media, and digital technologies.
-His scholarly work primarily focuses on the theory of information, communication, and society, with a keen interest in how these domains intersect.
+With a profound interest in the theory of information, communication, and society, his work critically examines the intricate relationships between social systems, media, and digital technologies.
+His research has been widely published in leading academic journals including the Journal of Communication, Information, Communication & Society, and Social Media + Society.
+Fabio is recognized for his insightful exploration of how digital platforms shape public discourse and societal interactions.

 Recent Publications